beardedN5rd/misp-docker/README.md

 The files in this repository are used to create a Docker container running a [MISP](http://www.misp-project.org) ("Malware Information Sharing Platform") instance.

-I  rewrote the Docker file to split the components in multiple containers (which is more in the philosophy of Docker).

 The MISP container needs at least a MySQL container to store the data.
 By default it listen to port 80.
 I highly recommend to serve it behind a NGinx or Apache reverse proxy.

 The build is based on Ubuntu and will install all the required components.
 The following configuration steps are performed automatically: